 - The PET Center is committed to providing opportunities and mentoring for individuals interested in pursuing work or collaborations within the molecular imaging field.

 New User information

-Investigators that are new users should begin with the New to the Nuclear Medicine Research Service Center (NMRSC) section.
+Investigators that are new users should begin with the New to the PET Center section.
 The purpose of this section is to provide information on the processes, resources, and tools that will guide investigators to the requirements for utilizing PET Center services and establishing collaborations.

 We have many tools available for those looking to do research in the PET Center, including applications and setting up a research study, scheduling, and billing.

 Get information about Penn Radiology's PET/CT Imaging Facility, examples of standard PET/CT for FDG studies and contact information for research rates.